derivation-tech/ts-sdk/packages/perpv3-ts/README.md

 );
 const closeQuotationWithSize = new QuotationWithSize(closeSignedSize, quotation);
 const [tradeParam, simulation] = closeTrade.simulate(onchainContext, closeQuotationWithSize, userSetting);
-// Note: `tradeParam.amount` (and `simulation.marginDelta`) can be negative when closing/reducing,
+// Note: `tradeParam.amount` can be negative when closing/reducing,
 // which indicates a margin withdrawal.
-Only check balance/allowance when `simulation.marginDelta > 0`.
+Only check balance/allowance when `tradeParam.amount > 0`.

 // Adjust margin
 const adjustMargin = new AdjustInput(